ahromis/logbook/README.md

 1. Clone this repo
 2. `docker stack deploy -c docker-compose.yml logbook`
 3. Set your log forwarder to use `logbook_docker-journal` as a volume or `/var/lib/docker/volumes/logbook_docker-journal/_data`

+## Configuration

+The environment variables `LOG_SIZE` and `NUM_SEGM` can be specified in the compose file to define the default log size, and how many segments to keep.